Keywords; tmj anatomy, trigeminal neuralgia, chiropractic help, tmj exercises, migraine headaches.

 Not unlike neck and back pain, good care of chronic TMJ pain aims at reducing the pain, restoring normal function, and avoiding the known no-no’s.
 Like biting a whole apple and chewing gum.

 The pain and dysfunction is often temporary, lasting a few days or weeks, even a month or two perhaps, so adventurous surgery which cannot be reversed should only be contemplated when all else has failed.
 Your first port of call, of course! should be your chiropractor.

-I have done no research in my practice, but I would guess at least 75% of patients have good to very-good results with chiropractic treatment of the TMJ.
+I have done no research in my practice, but I would guess at least 75 percent of patients have good to excellent results with chiropractic treatment of the TMJ.

 What will your chiropractor do?
-Firstly a good history of how the pain or clicking started, how long it's been there, what aggravates it etc. Whether you are getting headaches, and any of the sharp stabbing pain associated with Trigeminal Neuralgia.
+Firstly a good history of how the pain or clicking started, how long it's been there, what aggravates it and so on.
+Whether you are getting headaches, and any of the sharp stabbing pain associated with trigeminal neuralgia.
 Then there will be an examination of the TMJ anatomy, and your neck.
 Treatment will include mobilising the joint, treating any active trigger points in the muscles, and stretching of the muscles and the joint capsule.

 Interestingly, research shows that migraine sufferers, clench their Temporalis muscles 14x more often ...
 More about Migraine headache / TMJ headaches.